-We campaign for public civic ceremonies to be equally inclusive of those of all religions and beliefs and none.
+We campaign for public civic ceremonies to be equally inclusive of those of all religions and beliefs.

-While we are pleased that Humanists UK will now be represented at the annual Remembrance Ceremony at the Cenotaph in Westminster, we recognise that there is still a long way to go to ensure that all civic ceremonies across the UK are secular and fully inclusive occasions for all.
+While we are pleased that Humanists UK is now represented at the annual Remembrance Ceremony at the Cenotaph in Westminster, we recognise that there is still a long way to go to ensure that all civic ceremonies across the UK are secular and fully inclusive occasions for all.

 Humanists UK and Defence Humanists have been working to achieve this through the For All Who Serve campaign.

 For decades we have been speaking out in support of inclusive Remembrance ceremonies, but our efforts have intensified since the establishment of Defence Humanists in 2010.
 We have worked with them through the annual For All Who Serve campaign which most recently succeeded to ensure the inclusion of a humanist representative at the National Remembrance Day Ceremony at the Cenotaph in Whitehall.

 Figures from April 2018 indicate that over 25% of serving members of the Armed Forces described themselves as having ‘no religion’ – the largest group after Christianity, which has seen continuous decline since records began.
 The non-religious number is more than nine times all the non-Christian religions combined, including Hindus, Muslims, Jews, Sikhs and Buddhists.

 It is therefore vital that the contribution of non-religious personnel to the armed forces is recognised.